-- A \$2,665,975 dividend was paid out to the Town of Collingwood and Alectra when the Corporation was sold to EPCOR on October 1, 2018.
+The ratio increased in 2018 by 0.57.
+At that time a \$2.7m dividend was paid out to the Town of Collingwood and Alectra when the Corporation was sold to EPCOR on October 1, 2018.
 The dividend reduced equity from approximately \$11m at the end of 2017 to \$9.5m at the end of 2018.
-The purpose of the dividend was to remove all cash in the corporation before it was purchased by EPCOR. - 2) Long-term loans have increased from \$14.5m to \$16.1m for the purpose of cash flow for planned capital additions. - 3) Short-term loans have increased from \$0m to \$1.8m to replenish the cash balance which was reduced to \$0 at the date of close.
+The purpose of the dividend was to remove all cash in the corporation before it was purchased by EPCOR.
+Also, there was an increase the the Corporations's long and short-term loans to replenish the cash balance from the dividend payment and provide financing for the capital plan.